tbtommyb/elise-johnson/content/qi-gong.md

 Just [get in touch](/contact) for a **FREE** taster class.

-## NEW: Lockdown special offer

-Elise is offering a new Saturday class to help us maintain our health, mood and immune systems during the winter lockdown.

-Saturday classes are just **£5** every Saturday for a 50 minute class.

 ## Regular class details

 Qi Gong classes are £8 a class, with discounts if you attend multiple classes per week: